Subscribe to Our Newsletter &

 Researchers conducted a series of experiments to identify the optimal lighting levels in the workplace.
 Initial findings showed that increasing lighting levels resulted in productivity increases.
 The effects, however, were short-lived.
 Continued experiments showed that whenever lighting changed, either brighter or dimmer, there was an increase in productivity.
 This led to a series of further experiments over an extended period that looked at other factors affecting worker performance.

-There is a bit of disagreement within the psychology field about the impact and meaning of the Hawthorne Effect in the initial experiments for a variety of reasons—small number of samples, lack of a control group, etc. Further experiments attempted to address these findings.
-While there are still many opinions about the study, it is clear that there was something going on in regards to worker productivity.
-Exactly what is happening is not as clear.
+There is a bit of disagreement within the psychology field about the impact and meaning of the Hawthorne Effect in the initial experiments for a variety of reasons—small number of samples, lack of a control group, etc. Further experiments attempted to address these shortcomings.
+While there are still many opinions about the study, it is clear that there was something going on in regard to worker productivity.
+Exactly what was happening is not as clear.

 In regards to modern continuous improvement, the precise history or impact of the original experiments is not as important as is the need to recognize that the act of observing a process will influence the workers being watched.

-Three things happen when a person is observed.
+Three things can happen when a person is observed.

 There are some ways to counter the Hawthorne Effect.